 The painfully obvious "Is Baby a good sleeper?"

-The answer to this is almost always NO. Newborns only look like they sleep all the time because whenever you visit, its day time.
-Have you ever met a newborn, or any other baby younger than 2, after 8 pm?
+The answer to this is almost always "No".
+Newborns only look like they sleep all the time because whenever you visit, its day time.
+Have you ever met a newborn, or any other baby younger than 2, after 8 p.m.?
 They don’t sleep.
 They eat because they just spent all day sleeping, pooping and crying and now need to replenish their energy stores to do it all again tomorrow.
 Some babies are naturally "good" sleepers, so there is a slight chance that a new parent is getting a wee bit of rest.
-However, I feel like this question should be avoided for the obvious reason that if they say “hell no!” you won’t have a clue what to say, and will likely reply with something like “you should sleep when the baby sleeps”! or "yeah you look so exhausted", as if they are unaware of the fact that they look only a fraction of how tired they really are because dry shampoo, coffee and concealer are a thing.
+However, I feel like this question should be avoided for the obvious reason that if they say “hell no!” you won’t have a clue what to say, and will likely reply with something like “You should sleep when the baby sleeps”! or "yeah, you look so exhausted" as if they are unaware that they only look to be a fraction as tired as they really are because dry shampoo, coffee and concealer are a thing.

 Again, this question could do more harm than good on an emotional level for a new parent and they may not answer honestly.
 Instead, take the opportunity to affirm them by saying something like “Look how content and happy your baby looks.
 They feel so safe with you.” or simply "You're a wonderful parent."
 That’s right, don’t even ask about sleep or comment on their appearance.
 Unless your plan is to offer to fold laundry, do dishes and cook a meal or three while they take a nap, just smile and tell them that you see them doing their best, lifting their spirit and hopefully helping them to hold their head high like the kick-ass parent they are.

 The not-really-your-business "Are you going to try for a girl/boy?" or "Will you have more?"